-Accessible restrooms downstairs across from the Welcome Desk and on the second floor outside of Kid Grid.
-There are accessible restrooms in the theater building past the concession stand for theater and café guests.
+There are accessible restrooms downstairs across from the Welcome Desk and on the second floor outside of Kid Grid.
+There are accessible restrooms in the theater building past the concession stand and to the right.

-There is one single-occupant or family restroom on the first floor of the museum in our Splash exhibit.
-Everyone is welcome to use the restroom they feel comfortable using.
+There is one single-occupant or family restroom on the first floor of the museum in the Splash exhibit.
 Changing tables are available in all of our restrooms.

-There is a private nursing room available on the first floor of the museum building including a changing table in the room.
-If the room is occupied please ask a staff member for an alternative private space.
+There is a private nursing room available on the first floor of the museum building, including a changing table in the room.
+If the room is occupied, please ask a staff member for an alternative private space.
 There is a Mamava lactation pod on the second floor of the museum building, in the Ideaworks exhibit.